 The last thing you want is a team of managers who are just like you.
-Build your business on a foundation that supports people sharing multiple, competing perspectives and then implementing the best ideas from among them.
+Build your business on a foundation that supports people sharing multiple, competing perspectives and implements the best ideas from among them.
 Yes, you want a great fit, but a great fit can come in all different shapes and sizes – and the more variety, the better.
 Look at your existing team and try to fill the gaps – do you have anyone under 35?
 Over 60?
-Diverse ages, ethnicities, education levels, and industry experiences should all be represented on your team.
+Diverse ages, cultural backgrounds, education levels, and industry experiences should all be represented on your team.

 These varying perspectives require you to act as a strong leader, setting clear expectations of the type and quality of communication in your organization.
-It is up to you to make sure the new hire complements your management team – particularly if your team has been together for a while.
+It’s up to you to make sure the new hire complements your management team – particularly if your team has been together for a while.

 There are many books that list thousands of interview questions and we’d be happy to point you to a few of the best.
-Whatever questions you use to open the conversation, it will be the “follow up whys” that break through the superficial answers and tell you what kind of person you are really dealing with.
+Whatever questions you use to open the conversation, it will be the follow-up whys that break through the superficial answers and tell you what kind of person you’re really dealing with.
 Consider the standard questions:

 - Why did you leave your previous position?